lohitkumar-suresh/coffee-beans/README.md

 # CoffeeBeans

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+Angular version: 14.
+2.0
+Node version: 16.17.0

-This application uses Angular Version: 14 with NGRX state management to show the list of coffee beans in a tabular format.
+This application uses NGRX state management to show the list of coffee beans in a tabular format.

 Steps: